 About

 Raquel has been involved as national science counsel defending Merck in the Propecia® litigation (MDL, New Jersey coordinated proceedings, and standalone cases), in which sexual dysfunction, cognitive complaints, and suicide from Propecia® use for male pattern hair loss were alleged.
-She has also defended Johnson & Johnson in proceedings alleging Stevens-Johnson Syndrome as a result of Tylenol® and/or Motrin® ingestion.
-She is currently a member of the science team defending Ethicon, Johnson & Johnson in the hernia mesh (Physiomesh MDL, Physiomesh MCL, Proceed/PVP MCL, and standalone cases) and the Tylenol ASD/ADHD litigations.
+She has also defended Johnson & Johnson in proceedings alleging Stevens-Johnson Syndrome as a result of Tylenol® and/or Motrin® ingestion and was a key member of the science team defending Ethicon, Johnson & Johnson in the hernia mesh (Physiomesh MDL, Physiomesh MCL, Proceed/PVP MCL, and standalone cases) and the Tylenol ASD/ADHD litigations.
+Raquel is currently working on various PFAS litigations in state and federal courts nationwide.

 She completed her Bachelor of Laws (LL.B.) and Bachelor of Business Administration (B.B.A.) at C.U.N.E.F.
 (Universidad Complutense, Madrid), in Spain, and earned her US law degree from the University of Chicago Law School.
 She is admitted to practice in Texas, New York, and Spain.